 Brattleboro is a somewhat small town located in the state of Vermont.
 With a population of 11,679 people and three constituent neighborhoods, Brattleboro is the seventh largest community in Vermont.
 Brattleboro has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Unlike some towns, Brattleboro isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Brattleboro are a mix of both white- and blue-collar jobs.
+Brattleboro is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Brattleboro is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Brattleboro who work in management occupations (13.80%), teaching (10.45%), and office and administrative support (10.18%).

 The per capita income in Brattleboro in 2010 was $26,834, which is lower middle income relative to Vermont, and upper middle income relative to the rest of the US.
 This equates to an annual income of $107,336 for a family of four.
 However, Brattleboro contains both very wealthy and poor people as well.